 We offer both categorical and advanced tracks:

-- Categorical (4 positions) — Candidates apply to the program to begin as an intern (PGY-1) and reach completion of the program after 4 years.
+- Categorical (four positions) — Candidates apply to the program to begin as an intern (PGY-1) and reach completion of the program after 4 years.

-- Advanced (2 positions) — Candidates enter the program after successful completion of an internship.
-Residents apply to the program to begin as a Post-Graduate Year 2 (PGY-2) resident.
+- Advanced (two positions) — Candidates enter the program after successful completion of an internship.
+Residents apply to the program to begin as a Post-Graduate Year two (PGY-2) resident.

-How to Apply for the Residency Program at Penn Medicine
+How to Apply for the PM&R Residency Program at Penn Medicine

 In order to review your file, the Residency Selection Committee will need the following documents: